Number 12 Looks Just Like You: Program notes

-To show this future society in this episode, Suzy Parker and Pam Austin play almost all of the female roles (actress Collin Wilcox plays protagonist Marilyn prior to her transformation), while Richard Long plays all of the male roles; dialogue in the episode indicates that Parker and Long portray the most popular models selected for the Transformation.
+To show this future society in this episode, Suzy Parker and Pam Austin play almost all of the female roles (actress Collin Wilcox plays protagonist Marilyn prior to her transformation), while Richard Long plays all of the male roles; dialogue in the episode indicates that Parker and Long portray the most popular models selected for the transformation.
 According to show producer William Froug, Parker was specifically cast because she "was at the time the most famous model in the [United States] ... it was my notion that if you were going to do a show about everybody looking as beautiful as possible to use her."

 This episode was originally sponsored by American Tobacco (Pall Mall), with an "alternate sponsors" message (from Procter & Gamble) in the middle.

 Cultural influence

-This episode highlights Hollywood's age-obsession and youthful looks for women, as well as themes of conformity and individuality.
-Although Collin Wilcox (b.
-1935) and Suzy Parker (b.
-1932) had only a three-year age difference, Wilcox played the daughter of Parker's character.
-Wilcox was aged 29 playing an 18-year-old.

-The 2005 novel Uglies shares several themes with this episode.
-It also takes place in a future where teens receive an operation to look 'perfect' and live healthier and longer and centers on a girl who initially refuses the operation.

-The band The Number Twelve Looks Like You took their name from the title of this episode.

 Charlie Brooker stated in an interview that this episode influenced "Fifteen Million Merits", an episode of his anthology series, Black Mirror.

-Dr. Evil from the Austin Powers franchise used the same pinky gestures as Richard Long from this episode.